Chapter 10:

 “If it has, you can always come home.
 I can pay for your ticket.”

 [Katie] [My way!]
-[Documents] [In the closet behind my coats!
+[Documents] [The closet behind my coats!
 Move them!]
 [Hide them!]
-The message wedged a slab of confliction in Katie’s throat.
-Her heart sank, knowing the documents that were hidden must’ve been so bad, the police couldn’t find them; though Matthew was the lifeline to her future career!
+The messages wedged a slab of confliction in Katie’s throat.
+Her heart sank.
+Whatever documents that were hidden must’ve been so bad, the police couldn’t find them!

 Upon calming down, she saw how her grip had wrinkled the hem of her dress.
 That dress had been her partner for weeks, and a goal for months!
-She wanted the lead role in the play, worked her ass off, and finally achieved the first part of her dream.
+She wanted the lead role, worked her ass off, and finally achieved the first part of her dream.
 Losing that foothold was, tantamount in the aspiring actresses mind, to falling back down the mountain she’d scaled!
 “No, mother!
 I’m not coming back to that town.
-That town isn't even a one-horse town, it’s a half horse town and I’m not going to die a no one out in the middle of nowhere!
+That town isn't even a one-horse town, it’s a half horse town; and I’m not going to die a no one out in the middle of nowhere!
 You wait and see.”
 Katie ended the call and slid back into the office.
 “Excuse me, boys.
 I’ve actually been wondering…could I trouble you for a bit of your time?”
 The two men turned to each other and then looked back at Katie, intrigued.

 “Oh…uh…nothing really.”